 “Ultimately, the real resilience in any business comes down to the strength of its people, there’s almost always a creative way of making a market pivot happen, it’s just a question of having the determination and tools at hand to find it,” said Mehdi.

-Ensuring future sustainability
+Ensuring supply chain efficiency and future sustainability

-What the panelists agreed the whole pandemic period will have taught us – other than the importance of sanitizing and covering our mouths – is to more directly identify, track, manage and augment our approach to supply chain and wider business sustainability.
+What the panelists agreed the whole pandemic period will have taught us – other than the importance of sanitizing and covering our mouths – is to more directly identify, track, manage and augment our approach to supply chain efficiency and wider business sustainability.

 We know that so many parts of commercial trade were forced online throughout the pandemic.
 As what we hope are the latter stages of the global contagion at the time of writing, businesses will need to think about supply networks that are more functionally capable of working to work with multi-channel ecommerce and deliver products and services in a multi-channel way.